openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 ======================================================

-If you include links to third-party content in your course, be mindful of the accessibility of such resources.
-EdX recommends that you evaluate third-party content prior to sharing it with learners.
+If you include links to third-party content in your course, be mindful of the accessibility of such resources. edX recommends that you evaluate third-party content prior to sharing it with learners.

 You can use the eReader tool or :ref:`Add Files to a Course` to incorporate